NthnOsborne/SkySnare/README.md

 https://github.com/user-attachments/assets/1b6b7ded-23c2-4e7e-af90-677b6f6f6a79

 # My work
 Built the developer space by kickstarting machines, configuring user accounts, and verifying network connections.
+Developed the "geo-fencing feature" which is shown above when the user draws a red shape around the drone.
+The idea of this feature was that there is an alert based on if a drone is inside the user drawn box.
+This alert could later be developed further to send emails or produce other alerts and using ray casting to determine if it is in the area.

-Developed the "geo-fenching feature" which is not shown in the demo but allows users
+...

 Forked from Jacob Hunter's Github Project that contained all of the publically available files from the project.